-- A. Register for the TWEN site with the email address that you use most regularly. - B. If you have not used TWEN before, review the student user guide: http://west.thomson.com/productdetail/1-5704-5/RM157045/productdetail.aspx - C. Calendar key course dates into your planning and calendaring systems. - D. Register with the Registrar to type your midterm and final exams (highly recommended but not required).
+- A. Register for the TWEN site with the email address that you use most regularly. - B. If you have not used TWEN before, review the student user guide. - C. Read the initial class assignments posted on the TWEN site. - D. Calendar key course dates into your planning and calendaring systems. - E. Register with the Registrar to type your midterm exam. - F. Review the instructions for my spring 2012 final exam (available at www.thaddeuspope.com).